Ukrainian People's Army: War of Independence

 In December 1918, after the Directorate's coming to power, the army reached its peak at an estimated 100,000 recruits.
 These armed forces proved to be neither battleworthy nor well-organized.
 At the time most of Pavlo Skoropadskyi's Ukrainian State forces changed sides and joined the Directory.

 In January 1919, Ukraine declared war on Soviet Russia, after the latter established a provisional government in Kharkiv, proclaiming the Ukrainian Soviet Socialist Republic.
 Simultaneously, the West Ukrainian People's Republic had taken Lviv, thereby beginning a war with the Second Polish Republic.
-In January 1919, the Ukrainian People's Army and the Ukrainian Galician Army united, after the West Ukrainian People's Republic had been completely occupied by Polish forces, and Kiev by Soviet forces.
-Symon Petlyura became the commander in chief of the new Ukrainian Army; this improved the order and discipline in the army.
+In January 1919, the Ukrainian People's Republic and the West Ukrainian People's Republic united, but their institutions continued to function separately.
+By July West Ukrainian People's Republic had been completely occupied by Polish forces, and Kiev by Soviet forces.
+Symon Petlyura became the commander in chief of the new Ukrainian Army, which improved its order and discipline.
 Special inspectors with wide authority were introduced, similar to Bolshevik commissars.
 The army grew as 35,000 soldiers of central Ukraine were joined by 50,000 Galicians.
-Having this force, the army of the UNR launched a successful raid on Kiev and Odessa in August 1919.
-But eventually the united armies suffered severe casualties in their suicidal war against the Polish army, Denikin's Whites and the Bolsheviks.
+Having this force, the army of the UNR launched a successful campaugn against Kiev and Odessa in August 1919.
+But eventually the united armies suffered severe casualties, fighting simultaneously against the Polish army, Denikin's Whites and the Bolsheviks.
 An epidemic of spotted fever contributed to this defeat.
 Therefore, Ukraine signed an armistice with the Entente and later with Poland in May 1919.

 After failing to capture Kiev on their own, the Ukrainian army signed the Treaty of Warsaw with Poland, in April 1920.
 Under the treaty, Ukrainian forces fought side by side with Polish forces against Soviet Russia and other Ukrainian 'Red' movements (Denikin, the Germans and the Entente had long since been expelled from Ukraine).
-Following a decisive failure in the Kiev Offensive, Ukrainian presence only decreased in the seesaw Polish-Soviet war.
-Until finally the newly founded Soviet Union and Poland signed the Treaty of Riga on March 18, 1921, ending the war.
-The small remnants of the Ukrainian People's army either resorted to Guerrilla warfare or joined the Polish Army.
+Following a decisive failure in the Kiev offensive, Ukrainian presence only decreased in the seesaw Polish-Soviet war.
+Finally, Soviet Russia and Poland signed the Treaty of Riga on March 18, 1921, ending the war.
+The small remnants of the Ukrainian People's Army either resorted to guerrilla warfare or joined the Polish Army.